DuccioLalli/BrainGraph/README.md

 The batch extractor expects a specific directory structure.
 Place your NIfTI segmentations in a source folder; the script will generate a corresponding output folder for the graphs.

-**ATTENTION** The only mandatory folder to run `vedo_extractor_batch` is the *input* one, named ITKTubeTK_ManualSegmentationNii in our example.
+**ATTENTION!!** The only mandatory folder to run `vedo_extractor_batch` is the *input* one, named ITKTubeTK_ManualSegmentationNii in our example.
 All the others are needed for processing/evaluation metrics.

 ```text
 BrainGraph/